izsvenezie-virology/genin2/README.md

 Internally, **Genin2** contains some genome references used to normalize the encoding process of the models.
 If an input sequence does not cover a significant enough portion of the relative reference, it is considered too little informative for a reliable prediction and is discarded.
 The valid portion of a sequence consists in the ratio between the length of the input sequence minus the number of `N`s, divided by the length of the internal reference.

-By default, this minimum ratio is set to 0.9.
-If you wish to allow predictions on more approximate sequences, you can manually set this parameter on the commandline with the `--min-seq-cov` option.
+By default, this minimum ratio is set to 0.7.
+If you wish to raise or relax this limit, you can manually set it on the commandline with the `--min-seq-cov` option.

 ### *Q: Do I need to use a particular format for the FASTA headers?*
 #### Answer: